thelias/pota-alert/README.md

 writes straight to `watchlist.txt` — so you can edit it from the UI or from your text editor, whichever you prefer.

-## Frequency & band display

-Frequencies render in standard ham dial notation `MHz.kHz.Hz` — the POTA feed's `14057.5` kHz shows as `14.057.500`, with the trailing Hz group in a smaller font.
-Rows are sorted by frequency ascending and grouped under band headers (160m, 80m, 40m, 30m, 20m, 17m, 15m, 12m, 10m, 6m, 2m, 70cm,
-…), matching the layout of the main POTA spotter pages.

 ## Notes